mkuchak/get-youtube-transcription/README.md

 # YouTube Transcription API

-A minimalistic Flask application that retrieves transcriptions from YouTube videos using Webshare proxy.
+A minimalistic Flask application that retrieves transcriptions from YouTube videos using a generic proxy configuration.

 ## Requirements
 - Python 3.9+
 - Docker (optional)
-- Webshare proxy credentials (optional)

 ## Configuration

-Create a `.env` file with your Webshare proxy credentials:
+Create a `.env` file with your secret key:

 ```
-WEBSHARE_USERNAME=your_webshare_username
-WEBSHARE_PASSWORD=your_webshare_password
+SECRET_KEY=your_secret_key
 ```

+The secret key must match the one used to encrypt the proxy strings on the client side.

 ## Installation and Running Locally